hanhvietphan/macos-thinkpad-t430/README.md

 * Audio ALC269
 * Webcam + Mic
 * Keyboard + TouchPad <- switch mapping of < and $.
-* Bluetooth: bought and installed this [BT daughter card](https://www.aliexpress.com/item/Free-shipping-New-original-bluetooth-module-4-0-for-Lenovo-Thinkpad-X220-X230-T420-T430-T530/1640038938.html) worked out of the box.
+* Bluetooth: bought and installed this [BT daughter card](https://www.aliexpress.com/item/Free-shipping-New-original-bluetooth-module-4-0-for-Lenovo-Thinkpad-X220-X230-T420-T430-T530/1640038938.html) worked out of the box. *Sadly no Handoff*

 #### NOT WORKING ...
-* On Shutdown, need to remove USB 3.0 devices otherwise system will restart (USB 2.0 is ok!)
+* On Shutdown, sometimes need to remove USB devices otherwise system will restart.
-* SSD Trim (Disabled. not recommended for non OEM SSD’s on macOS)
+* SSD Trim (Works, but I have disabled it.)
-* VGA output (Apple doesn’t support it)
+* VGA output (No support.)
 * SD Card Reader <- never tested.